streamlit/docs/content/develop/concepts/multipage-apps/page-and-navigation.md

 ### Building a custom navigation menu

 If you want more control over your navigation menu, you can hide the default navigation and build your own.
 You can hide the default navigation by including `position="hidden"` in your `st.navigation` command.
 If you want a page to be available to a user without showing it in the navigation menu, you must use this method.
 A user can't be routed to a page if the page isn't included in `st.navigation`.
-This applies to navigation by URL as well as functions like `st.switch_page` and `st.page_link`.
+This applies to navigation by URL as well as commands like `st.switch_page` and `st.page_link`.